Best workflow software for growing teams

 Reality check:

 Best for companies with 50-500 employees who need to standardize operations without hiring consultants.
-If you’re onboarding clients, managing approvals, or ensuring compliance, it works well.
+If you’re running approval workflows, managing onboarding, or ensuring compliance, it works well.
 If you’re orchestrating complex technical systems, look elsewhere.

 Process Street - good bones, aging interface